Barbari Bread (Persian Flatbread)

 - This is a sticky dough and it will stick to bottom of bowl.
 Use a scraper to transfer dough to a lightly floured work surface and use your floured hands to knead dough, adding more bread flour as needed to prevent sticking, until dough is smooth and elastic, about 4 minutes (See note 1).
 Transfer the dough to a large, lightly greased bowl, cover the bowl with plastic wrap, and let the dough rise until it's nearly doubled in size, about 1 hour.

 - On a work surface sprinkled with flour, turn the dough out.
-Fold the dough over a couple of times.
+This is a very wet, sticky dough.
+Fold the dough over a couple of times, using enough flour to keep hands dry and form dough into a round.
 Next, cut the dough in half, then each half into 4 or 8 equal pieces, depending on how large you want your barbari bread loaves to be (See Note 2).

 - Shape each piece of dough into a ball by rolling on surface under your palm, or use both hands.
 Transfer dough balls to a baking sheet, keeping them 2 inches apart.
 Tent the balls with lightly greased plastic wrap, and allow them to rest for 30 minutes.